Table of Contents[Hide][Show]

 In addition, protocols will vary by line.
 Some cruise lines will require adults to be fully vaccinated.
 Negative COVID tests will be required for kids under age 18.

-Alaska Cruises Will Resume in 2021
+Alaska Cruises Will Resume

 Princess Cruises, Holland America Line and Carnival Cruise Lines will all offer week-long sailings from Seattle for vaccinated passengers.
 Norwegian Cruise Line also has cruises for sale from Seattle on Norwegian Bliss.